EnriqueStrange/Stork/ReadMe.md

 ---

-## 10. Conclusion
+## 10. Google Maps Business Scraper Integration

-The Doot project has provided valuable insights into efficient lead generation and client outreach.
-Successes and challenges have shaped our understanding of automation in client communication.
-The potential integration with WhatsApp chatbots holds promising avenues for future development.
+### 10.1 Objective

+The integration with the Google Maps Business Scraper aims to enhance Doot's lead generation capabilities by extracting detailed business information.

+### 10.2 Tech Stack

+- Programming Language: Python
+- Web Automation Library: Playwright
+- Data Manipulation Library: Pandas

+### 10.3 Usage

+The script is executed from the command line, accepting user-provided search and location parameters, or defaulting to "dentist new york."

+### 10.4 Script Details

+The Python script utilizes Playwright to automate interactions with the Google Maps web interface, extracts business information, and saves the data to Excel and CSV files.

+### 10.5 Documentation

+The script documentation provides details on objectives, requirements, approach, and the tech stack used in the integration.

 ---

+## 11. Conclusion

+The Doot project has reached its first milestone within the first week by successfully completing the Google Maps Business Scraper (v1) and implementing Google Sheet Reader and Token Integration.
+These achievements provide a strong foundation for further development and demonstrate the team's commitment to project timelines.

+---

-## 11. Recommendations
+## 12. Recommendations

-### 11.1 Future Improvements
+### 12.1 Future Improvements

 - Streamlining chatbot integration
 - Enhancing scalability for increased lead volume
 - Exploring additional channels for client outreach

-### 11.2 Lessons Applied
+### 12.2 Lessons Applied

 - Apply lessons learned in future projects
 - Continuously update and adapt to emerging technologies

 ---

-## 12. Appendices
+## 13. Appendices

-### 12.1 Supporting Documents
+### 13.1 Supporting Documents

 - Code snippets
 - Visual representations of data

-### 12.2 Additional Data
+### 13.2 Additional Data

 - [Any Supplementary Information]

 ---

-## 13. References
+## 14. References

-### 13.1 Citations
+### 14.1 Citations

 - [Google Maps API Documentation]
 - [NLP Model Documentation]
 - [WhatsApp API Documentation]
+- [Playwright Documentation]
+- [Pandas Documentation]